Course Catalog

 5 units

 Provides intensive practice in oral and written Italian.
 Focuses on vocabulary building and increased oral and written expression.
 Active student participation is essential and constitutes a significant portion of the course including class discussions, oral presentations, written reports, responses and essays, using different genres of writing, including, but not limited to diaries, epistles (formal and informal), blogs, text messaging, dialogues, short stories, memoirs, interviews, podcasts, and media language.
-Prerequisite(s): ITAL 6 or by permission of the instructor.
+Prerequisite(s): ITAL 6, placement by assessment, or instructor permission.

 ITAL 101